ornwipa/ComIT_django/tutorial_projects/04_home_page.md

 # Tutorial: The Local Library Website

-**Overview** - First, define the information to display to users and the URLs for returning those resources.
+First, define the information to display to users and the URLs for returning those resources.
 Then, create a URL mapper, views, and templates to display the pages.
 - URL mappers (`urls.py`) receive HTTP requests and forward the suppored URLs to the appropriate view functions.
 - View functions (`views.py`) get the requested data from the models (`models.py`), create HTML pages (response) that dispaly the data, and return the page to the user to view in the browser.
 - Templates (`<filename>.html`) are used when rendering data in the views.